Saba-abiri/BPSK-Modulation-and-Demodulation-with-PRN-Code-Synchronization/README.md

 ---

 ## 🌟 Overview
 This project demonstrates a simple communication system using BPSK modulation and demodulation.
-The transmitter modulates binary data using BPSK and appends a PRN code at the beginning of the signal for synchronization.
-The receiver uses cross-correlation with the PRN code to find the start of the signal and demodulates the data.
+The transmitter modulates binary data using BPSK and appends a Sync code at the beginning of the signal for synchronization.
+The receiver uses cross-correlation with the Sync code to find the start of the signal and demodulates the data.
 The system is robust to time scaling in the received signal. 📶

 ---

 ## 🗂 Repository Structure
 ```
-BPSK-PRN-Synchronization
+BPSK-Sync-Synchronization
 ├── Transmitter/                # Transmitter code and resources
 │   ├── transmitter.m           # MATLAB script for BPSK modulation
-│   ├── generateGoldCode.m      # Function to generate PRN code
+│   ├── generateGoldCode.m      # Function to generate Sync code
 │   └── bpsk_modulate.m         # Function for BPSK modulation
 ├── Receiver/                   # Receiver code and resources
 │   ├── receiver.m              # MATLAB script for BPSK demodulation